 For production use, you should log your Elasticsearch cluster metrics to a dedicated monitoring cluster.
 Monitoring indexes metrics into Elasticsearch and these indexes consume storage, memory, and CPU cycles like any other index.
 By using a separate monitoring cluster, you avoid affecting your other production clusters.

-You should also create a dedicated user for the clusters that send metrics and the monitoring cluster receiving them.
+You should also create a dedicated user for the clusters sending metrics and the monitoring cluster receiving them.
 For more information on creating a user with the right privileges, see Monitoring and Security (for version 5.0 and later) and Using Marvel with Shield (for versions before 5.0).

 How many monitoring clusters you use depends on your requirements: